aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-shifts/_index.md

 A: Yes, you can find support and engage with the community at [Aspose.PSD Forum](https://forum.aspose.com/c/psd/34).

 **Q: How can I obtain a temporary license for Aspose.PSD?**
-A: Visit [here](https://purchase.aspose.com/temporary-license/) to obtain a temporary license.
+A: Visit [Aspose.PSD temporary license page](https://purchase.aspose.com/temporary-license/) to obtain a temporary license.

 **Q: Are there sample projects showcasing Aspose.PSD functionalities?**
 A: Explore the documentation and examples at [Aspose.PSD Java Documentation](https://reference.aspose.com/psd/java/).